Efficient Parallel Reinforcement Learning Framework using the Reactor Model: Introduction to Actor and Reactor Model

 \subsection{Ray}

-Ray~\cite{liang2021rllib, moritz2018ray} is an open-source framework designed for distributed computing and provides a simple, universal API for building distributed applications.
-Ray utilizes the Actor model, which is central to its architecture and operation, making it highly effective for concurrent and distributed computing tasks.
-The Actor model in Ray is used to encapsulate state and behavior, with actors being distributed across a node or a cluster and communicating through asynchronous message passing.
-Actors can be used for performance reasons (like caching soft state or ML models), or they could be used for managing long living connections to databases or to web sockets.
+Ray~\cite{liang2021rllib, moritz2018ray} is an open-source framework designed for distributed computing and has been widely used to parallelize RL workloads from single-node to multi-nodes.
+Ray utilizes the actor model, which is central to its architecture and operation, making it highly effective for concurrent and distributed computing tasks.
+The actor model in Ray is used to encapsulate state and behavior, with actors being distributed across a node or a cluster and communicating through asynchronous message passing.
+It is important to highlight that in this study, our primary focus is on enhancing the efficiency of distributing actors within a node.
+Actors can be used for performance reasons (like caching soft state or ML models), or they could be used for managing long-living connections to databases or to web sockets.
 They can maintain state across multiple tasks, which is particularly useful for applications that require managing large, mutable states, such as machine learning models or large datasets.